Boomer Retirements May Mean Rethinking Your Nonprofit Model

 In practical terms, this means you may be providing twentieth century service for a twenty-first century world.
 For example, behavioral health systems and approaches have evolved considerably since the 1970s.
 And, for a variety of reasons, the traditional hospital psychiatric unit has morphed considerably in order to stay abreast of legal and medical changes.

-One way to accommodate the realities of the twenty-first century is to grow your scale.
+Consider a Merger One way to accommodate the realities of the twenty-first century is to grow your scale.
 The combination of declining birth rates and growing steady needs for service, e.g., aging clients with longer lifespans, is putting more pressure on many nonprofits.
 Lately there has been less instinctive opposition to mergers than had been true in the past.
-The advantage of larger scale operations run correctly is that the resulting efficienciesone back room, one human resources department, etc.can strengthen the entire organization.
+The advantage of larger scale operations run correctly is that the resulting efficienciesone back room,” one human resources department, etc.can strengthen the entire organization.

 Mergers take the commitment of your board and senior team.
 They start with updating your strategic plan, knowing what audience/clientele you want to serve, your competitive advantages in serving that market, what you'll need to succeed that you may lack now...and then identifying potential partners who are thinking similarly and can complement your organization.